-Settle in and hold on tight for the third instalment of Shand rider Scott Cornish’s ‘Deconfinement Diaries’ – sharing life in post-lockdown Chamonix Mont Blanc with his Bahookie bike and an open trail.
+Settle in for the long-awaited third instalment of Shand rider Scott Cornish’s ‘Deconfinement Diaries’ – sharing life in post-lockdown Chamonix Mont Blanc with his Bahookie bike and an open trail.

 With so many events cancelled or postponed, the pressure of focus driven training has been replaced with a chance to simply ride and explore all those trails you wondered where they went.
 The return to ‘normal’ or the new normal has been a slow process, the once desolate streets of downtown Chamonix have been filled with throngs of tourists once more, along with the local trails.
 With rapid snow melt under what has been consecutive, oppressive heat waves, the rivers too are in full flow.